TriplyDB/Documentation/README.md

 - Subheadings of level 2 (2 hashsigns) will appear as submenu on that page
 - Level 1 links in the menu that only contain subpage will not be clickable until a developer creates a mapping in `docs/js/triply.js`

+## Installation

+This website uses [MkDocs](https://www.mkdocs.org/) to convert Markdown to HTML so the documentation can be viewed in a web browser.
+Follow the instructions on their website to install MkDocs.

+Required plugins:
+- To render `mermaid` you will need to install [this plugin](https://github.com/fralau/mkdocs-mermaid2-plugin).

+The following steps often work/suffice:
+1. Install Python and Pip.
+2. Run `pip install mkdocs`
+3. Run `pip install mkdocs-mermaid2-plugin`

 ## Building and running the Documentation website

-This website uses [MkDocs](https://www.mkdocs.org/) to convert Markdown to HTML so the documentation can be veiwed in a webbrowser.
-Follow the instructions on their website to isnatll MkDocs.
-After you've sucessfully installed MkDocs, you can run a local webserver with the following command (run from the toot of this repository):
+After you have successfully installed MkDocs, you can run a local web server with the following command (run from the toot of this repository):
 ```bash
 mkdocs serve
 ```